 When flying over congested areas, persons, livestock or property, competitors must follow the restrictions issued by the FAA in the Event Waiver.
 Violation of this rule will result in a penalty.
-The entire contest area will have a maximum altitude (Blue PZ) during competition flights.
+The entire contest area will have a maximum altitude (Blue PZ) of 10,000 feet MSL during competition flights.
 This altitude will be covered in the Briefing and may be subject to change before or during the event by announcements of the Event Director.